vbelyaev89/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
 Let's calculate the total number of steps taken per day and then get the mean and the median.
-I added additional brakes for better understanding.
 The results can be verified based on the histogram and the abline (mean value).